 One rainy evening of summer he lands his eyes on her.
 He could not get her image out of his mind and struggles for days to get a second glimpse of her.
 One day he finally finds her sitting in the cafe.
 When he tries to open his heart she receives a phone call and leaves the cafe.
-The fate takes a turn in November and he sees her at his best friend’s wedding.
+Fate takes a turn in November and he sees her at his best friend’s wedding.
 Mirsab found the love of his life, and after 5 years of marriage, things aren’t going as great as he’d hoped, and wakes up in a situation made for his worst nightmares.

-Can he be forgiven for his short-comings?
+Can he be forgiven for his shortcomings?
 Will he be able to prove his love once and for all?

-The Broken Cup is a celebration of love, Lahore, traditions and festivities.
+The Broken Cup is a celebration of love, Lahore, traditions, and festivities.

 “If you stand in one spot long enough, the whole world will pass by.”

 If you have any questions please feel free to call or email me.

 Initially, Muhammad Kamran Rifat had done Masters in Finance from Punjab University Lahore.
 But due to over-riding inclinations towards creative writing, he did not pursue the finance career.
 His father, senior journalist and article writer, Muhammad Zahid Rifat duly encouraged him to continue with creative writing and write articles.
 Author articles are published in leading English dailies of Pakistan ” The Nation” & ” The Post”.
 Now he has more than 12 years experience of in writing articles and short stories.